Background information

 - Footer - Pagination - Activate the Pagination switch to display the page numbers in the footer.

-- Custom Column - This section shows the columns you selected in the Drill Through.
+- Customization - This section shows the columns you selected in the Drill Through.
 If you want to configure the columns, see Customizing Column.

 - Conditional Formatting - This section shows the conditions you created.